jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 automations, so be extremely careful here.
 -->

-No. It only adds a new informative field to persistent volume status.
+No. It only adds a new informative field to PV status.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?